-Please note that while the dogs in the office have some level of training on Miller and Haas equipment (Oscar has his "spray" qualification), they generally leave their personal protective equipment at home.
-Therefore, students are discouraged from asking them to demonstrate welding techniques or play with them before washing their hands.
-(In other words, they are house pets and the boss doesn't want them covered in dirt.)
+Please note that while the dog in the office have some level of training on Miller and Haas equipment (Oscar has his "spray" qualification), he generally leave his personal protective equipment at home.
+Therefore, students are discouraged from asking him to demonstrate welding techniques or play with him before washing their hands.
+(In other words, he is a house pet and the CEO doesn't want him covered in dirt.)